JeffersonLab/mc-single-arm/README.md

 * xsieve   sieve slit vertical position (cm)  ( position at front sieve if use_front_sieve = true)
 * ysieve   sieve slit horizontal position (cm) ( position at front sieve if use_front_sieve = true)
 * stop_id information on where the track ended (0=successful reached detectors)
+* psvxi initial x position in the beam following system
+* psvyi initial y position in the beam following system

 Ntuple variables in HMS hut ntuple ntuple id = 1
 ---------------------